jgreensite/ripple/README.md

 # ripple
-Old school DHTML that demonstrates how browsers drop events or that I need to improve my .js Ans my first github repository
+Old school DHTML that demonstrates how browsers drop events or that I need to improve my .js And my first public github repository